front-end-intermediate/session-11/readme.md

 })
 ```

-Let's subscribe separately to pirates and weapons.
+Let's replace it and subscribe separately to pirates and weapons.

 ```js
 store.subscribe(() => {